Netflix’s expense policy isn’t what you expect, but it works

 Although, the era of expense reports is coming to an end, so the overlooked costs for organisations will hopefully start to decline.

-Won’t the employees just spend more money?
+Won’t employees just spend more money?

 Give your employees more freedom with expenses and they’ll overspend, won’t they?